Frequently Asked Questions

 Absolutely.
 There are dozens of semi-automated web-building tools out there to help you do just that.
 However, keep in mind that after the site is built, it needs to be managed.
-That means performance monitoring, security, backups, updates, additions, revisions, and fixing things.
+That means performance monitoring, security, backups, plugin updates, additions, revisions, and fixing cranky code.

 What exactly do you do?

-We design and build websites for small to medium sized businesses.
+We design and build websites for small service businesses.
 We specialize in creating visual interfaces (the things people see) that are both useful and easy to use.
-We rarely do ecommerce sites.

 Do you also do application programming?